Do you want to learn how to detect user locations with WordPress form submissions?

 Step 1: Create a New WordPress Form

-You can add additional fields to your WordPress form by dragging them from the left-hand panel to the right-hand panel.
+You can add additional fields to your WordPress form by dragging them from the left-hand panel to your form on the right-hand panel.

-Then, click on the field to make any changes.
-You can also click on a form field and drag it to rearrange the order on your contact form.
+Then click on the field to make any changes.
+You can also click on a form field and drag it around to rearrange the order of form fields on your form.

 When your form looks the way you want it to, click Save.